alban/lokomotive/docs/how-to-guides/access-monitoring.md

 ## Introduction

-You can deploy the monitoring stack shipped with lokomotive as shown in the prometheus-operator component [guide](../configuration-reference/components/prometheus-operator.md).
+You can deploy the monitoring stack shipped with lokomotive, as shown in the prometheus-operator component [guide](../configuration-reference/components/prometheus-operator.md).

 ## Prerequisites

-- The prometheus-operator component is deployed in `monitoring` Namespace.
-If you have specified a different Namespace in config then change the commands accordingly, `kubectl -n <your namespace> ...`.
+- Deploy the prometheus-operator component in `monitoring` Namespace.
+If you have specified a different Namespace in the config then change the commands accordingly, `kubectl -n <your namespace> ...`.

 ## Prometheus